taybart/rest/doc/CLIENT.md

 }
 ```

-## Hooks
+## After Hooks

-Hooks are defined in the `post_hook` field.
+Hooks are defined in the `after` field.
 They are lua functions that are executed after the response is received.
 They can be used to do fancy lua stuff.

 There are a couple of global libraries available to you: